kornelski/rust-lcms2/README.md

 # [Little CMS](http://www.littlecms.com) wrapper for [Rust](https://www.rust-lang.org/)

 Convert and apply color profiles with a safe abstraction layer for the LCMS library.
+LCMS2 is a mature, fully-featured color management engine.
+These bindings have been stable for years, and used in production at scale.

-See [API reference](https://docs.rs/lcms2/) for Rust functions and the [LCMS2 documentation HTML](https://kornelski.github.io/rust-lcms2-sys/)/[PDF](http://www.littlecms.com/LittleCMS2.8%20API.pdf) for more background information about the functions.
+See [the API reference](https://docs.rs/lcms2/) for the Rust functions, and the LCMS2 documentation [in HTML](https://kornelski.github.io/rust-lcms2-sys/)/[or the original PDF](https://www.littlecms.com/LittleCMS2.15%20API.pdf) for more background information about the functions.

 ```rust
 use lcms2::*;